 Regulation E1 aims to ensure that dwellings achieve reasonable levels of sound insulation from sound transmission emanating from attached buildings or differently occupied parts of the same building.

-Regulation E2 aims to protect dwelling occupants from the noise produced from reverberation in common internal areas which provide direct access to a dwelling or dwellings.
+Regulation E2 aims to protect dwelling occupants from the noise produced from reverberation in common internal areas that directly access a dwelling or dwellings.

-These Regulations also amend Article 13 of the Building Regulations 1997 to require Part E to apply to an existing building or part of a building which undergoes a material change of use to a dwelling.
+These Regulations also amend Article 13 of the Building Regulations 1997 to require Part E to apply to an existing building or part of a building that undergoes a material change of use to a dwelling.
 The amendments to Part E of the Building Regulations and the associated technical guidance meet the overall objective of securing reasonable standards of health and safety for persons in or about buildings in respect of the passage of sound.
 The operative date of the Regulations is 1 July 2015.

 Under STATUTORY INSTRUMENTS.
 S.I.
 No. 606 of 2014 BUILDING REGULATIONS (PART E AMENDMENT) REGULATIONS 2014, the revised version of TGD-E 1997 has been replaced by TGD-E 2014.